petruki/skimming/README.md

 ### Testing

-Use `deno test -A --unstable` to run tests.
+Use `deno task test` to run tests.

 ## Contributing